gpbl/isomorphic500/README.md

 │   │   ├── react-routes.jsx       # Defines the react-router for both server and client
 │   │   ├── cachebuster.js         # Used by express for serving cache-busted URLs
 │   │   └── helpers                # Container for route helpers
-│   │       └── document-title.js  # For example, this is used to get the <title> of a document │   │
+│   │       └── document-title.js  # for example, this is used to get the <title> of the HTML document │   │
 │   ├── components      # React's components container
 │   │   ├── App.jsx     # The App component where the routes are mounted